QuentinSauvage/EscapeElLoco/README.md

 _R_ : Reset positions of the dragons (other properties such as collected keys will not change).

+_H_ : Hardcore mode, if the game is too easy.

 _Escape_ : Exit the game.

 # Goals